suarezgenaro/seda/docs/joss/paper.md

 from cloud-free to cloudy atmospheres; equilibrium and non-equilibrium chemistry; temperatures from the coldest brown dwarfs through hot and temperate exoplanets to low-mass stars ($\sim$ 300--4200 K);
-surface gravities ($\log g$=3.0--5.5) appropriate for both young and old ultracool objects.
+and surface gravities ($\log g$=3.0--5.5) appropriate for both young and old ultracool objects.
 `SEDA` also allows users to easily incorporate additional atmospheric model grids.
 Fitting observations to these model grids enables the inference of chemical and physical parameters defined as free parameters in the grids, along with additional quantities such as bolometric luminosity and radius, when the distance is known (see [Mathematics](#mathematics)).

 Empirical analyses of SEDs include measurements of the strengths of key spectral features produced by gas and grain species using literature-defined or user-defined spectral indices, i.e., flux ratios that quantify the depth of specific spectral signatures.
 These indices are applied to mid-infrared features [e.g., @Cushing_etal2006; @Suarez_Metchev2022; @Suarez_Metchev2023], as well as to near-infrared diagnostics designed to identify potential variable objects [e.g., @Ashraf_etal2022; @Oliveros-Gomez_etal2022; @Oliveros-Gomez_etal2024].
-Empirical analyses also include the estimation of fundamental parameters such as bolometric luminosity and radius, and the application of published relationships between fundamental parameters, including temperature-spectral type, luminosity-spectral type, and inclination-cloudiness-color trends [e.g., @Filippazzo_etal2015; @Vos_etal2017; @Kirkpatrick_etal2021; @Suarez_etal2023].
+Additional empirical analyses include the estimation of fundamental parameters such as bolometric luminosity and radius, and the application of published relationships between fundamental parameters, including temperature-spectral type, luminosity-spectral type, and inclination-cloudiness-color trends [e.g., @Filippazzo_etal2015; @Vos_etal2017; @Kirkpatrick_etal2021; @Suarez_etal2023].

 In addition, `SEDA` provides several auxiliary tools that can be used independently, including:
 $(i)$ the calculation of synthetic photometry from spectra for any filter available through SVO,
 $(ii)$ a model interpolator that generates synthetic spectra for any parameter combinations within the grid coverage of available atmospheric models,
 $(iii)$ a model examiner that enables inspection of atmospheric model properties, such as basic and free parameters, parameter coverage, resolving power, and spectral resolution, and
-$(iv)$ access to 113 Spitzer IRS mid-infrared spectra of brown dwarfs from @Suarez_Metchev2022, along with multiple target attributes---including basic target properties, observing logs, and measured spectral indices---as listed in the tables of that work.
+$(iv)$ access to 113 Spitzer IRS mid-infrared spectra of brown dwarfs from @Suarez_Metchev2022, together with associated target properties, observing logs, and measured spectral indices.

+# Software Design

+`SEDA` v1.0 accompanies this publication and represents a stable, well-tested release following multiple pre-releases used for development and community feedback.
+The software is designed for flexible analysis of SEDs, centered on forward modeling and complemented by empirical analysis tools (see [Functionality](#functionality) and [Mathematics](#mathematics)).
+The code includes automated tests to verify core functionality and has been successfully tested with Python 3.9 or later (latest tested: Python 3.14) on Linux, Windows, and macOS.
+The repository also provides Jupyter notebook tutorials demonstrating typical scientific workflows.

 # Mathematics {#mathematics}
 For model fitting, as described in [Functionality](#functionality), we adopt two approaches: